Working tirelessly to ensure the best possible outcome for my clients is the cornerstone of every case I litigate.

 Alperstein has also successfully represented institutional investors in securities fraud and derivative actions seeking damages related to the origination and servicing of residential mortgage-backed securities.
 Furthermore, he has substantial experience representing both plaintiffs and defendants in business litigation disputes involving trademark infringement, theft of trade secrets, fraudulent and negligent misrepresentation, breach of fiduciary duty, breach of contract, tortious interference, and commercial real estate litigation.

 Alperstein has served as class counsel in several national class action lawsuits and his settlements have been featured in The Daily Business Review.
-He has also been named to Benchmark Litigation’s Top Litigator Under 40 list, recognized by Law360 as a Consumer Protection Rising Star, and selected as a Florida Super Lawyer “Rising Star” in the Class Action & Mass Torts category for the past five years.
+He has been named to Benchmark Litigation’s 40 & Under Hot List and has been recognized by Law360 as a Consumer Protection Rising Star.
+Additionally, Alperstein has been selected as a Florida Super Lawyer “Rising Star” in the Class Action & Mass Torts category for the past five years.

 Alperstein is a native of South Florida and is the past Miami-Dade Area Chair of the Brown Alumni Schools Committee.
 He also is a founding member of the American Heart Association’s PULSE, has been inducted into the Leadership Broward Foundation, and is a graduate of the National Outdoor Leadership School (NOLS).
 Prior to practicing law, Alperstein served as an intern for United States Senator Bob Graham in Washington, D.C., and as an intern for Wolf Blitzer Reports in the Washington, D.C. bureau of CNN.